ripple/ripple-lib-extensions/README.md

 ripple-lib-extensions
 =====================

-A collection of extensions to ripple-lib
+A collection of packages that extend the functionality of ripple-lib.